ibinti/ko4js/browserify_uglifyjs/Readme.md

-# Browserify Example with uglifyjs in Kotlin
+# Browserify example with uglifyjs in Kotlin

 ## To build the example
 ```